jnibauer/streamsculptor/README.md

 Required installations:
 - Jax (for backends)
+    - Note: `pip install jax` will assume cpu usage.
+Please see the Jax documentation for the appropriate install if you would like to run streamsculptor on gpu.
-- Diffrax (for differentiable numerical integration)
+- Diffrax [version $\geq$ 0.6.2] (for differentiable numerical integration)
 - Equinox (class structure)
 - Interpax (spline interpolation)
 - Gala (for unitsystem module)